 Bromelain is a mixture of proteolytic enzymes found in the stem and fruit of the pineapple (Ananas comosus).
 This enzyme is particularly concentrated in the stem, which is often utilized for medicinal purposes due to its high potency.
 The primary function of bromelain is to break down proteins into smaller peptides and amino acids, which aids in digestion and nutrient absorption.
 Beyond its digestive benefits, bromelain has been extensively studied for its anti-inflammatory (drugs used to reduce inflammation), analgesic (painkiller), and anticoagulant (blood thinners) properties.
 These characteristics make it a versatile supplement for managing various health conditions.
 Additionally, bromelain's unique composition allows it to work synergistically* with other substances, enhancing its overall effectiveness.
 The safety profile of bromelain is also notable, with minimal reported side effects (harmful effects) when used appropriately, making it a popular choice among those seeking natural health remedies.

-*Synergistic effect: When two substances are given together, the effect of each substance alone is greater than the sum of the effects, that is, 1+1=3, not 1+1=2.
+*Synergistic effect: When two substances are given together, when their combined effect is greater than the sum of the effects, that is, 1+1=3, not 1+1=2.

 What are the health benefits of bromelain?